awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-notifications.md

 ### Task 5: Attach the iam:PassRole Policy to Your Maintenance Window Role<a name="monitoring-sns-passpolicy-mw"></a>

-When you register a Run Command task with a Maintenance Window, you specify a service role Amazon Resource Name \(ARN\)\.
-This service role is used by Systems Manager to execute tasks registered to the Maintenance Window\.
-To configure Amazon SNS notifications for a registered Run Command task, you must attach an `iam:PassRole` policy to the Maintenance Window service role specified\.
+When you register a Run Command task with a maintenance window, you specify a service role Amazon Resource Name \(ARN\)\.
+This service role is used by Systems Manager to run tasks registered to the maintenance window\.
+To configure Amazon SNS notifications for a registered Run Command task, you must attach an `iam:PassRole` policy to the maintenance window service role specified\.
 If you do not intend to configure the registered task for Amazon SNS notifications, then this task can be skipped\.

-The `iam:PassRole` policy allows the Maintenance Window service role to pass the SNS role created in Task 3 to the Amazon SNS service\.
-The following procedure shows how to attach the` iam:PassRole` policy to the Maintenance Window service role\.
+The `iam:PassRole` policy allows the Maintenance Windows service role to pass the SNS role created in Task 3 to the Amazon SNS service\.
+The following procedure shows how to attach the` iam:PassRole` policy to the Maintenance Windows service role\.

 **Note**
-You must use a custom service role for your Maintenance Window to send notifications related to the Run Command tasks registered\.
+You must use a custom service role for your maintenance window to send notifications related to the Run Command tasks registered\.
 For information, see [Should I Use a Service\-Linked Role or a Custom Service Role to Run Maintenance Window Tasks?](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-maintenance-permissions.html#maintenance-window-tasks-service-role)\.
 If you need to create a custom service role, see one of the following topics:
 [Control Access to Maintenance Windows \(Console\)](sysman-maintenance-perm-console.md) [Control Access to Maintenance Windows \(AWS CLI\)](sysman-maintenance-perm-cli.md) [Control Access to Maintenance Windows \(Tools for Windows PowerShell\)](sysman-maintenance-perm-ps.md)

-**To attach the iam:PassRole policy to your Maintenance Window Role**
+**To attach the iam:PassRole policy to your Maintenance Windows Role**

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.